robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 ## Debugging the application with VS Code and `CodeLLDB`

+I think the best debugging experience is still provided by GUI tools like Eclipse or VS Code.
 The following examples are shown for Linux.
 The second one should work for Windows as well, but I had issues getting the first configuration to work on Windows.

 ### GDB server started by VS Code

 Unfortunately, I have not found a way to get the debug output produced by an application when starting the GDB server with VS code.
+Feel free to investigate how this could be solved using VS Code tasks.

 You can simply select and run the `Remote Debugging With Server` configuration in VS Code.
 The result should look something like the following: